A3JConsulting/collaborative-office-spotify/README.md

 * Given the list of playlists generated, a new playlist is constructed as a weighted union of these playlists
 * The playlist is shuffled and played through Mopidy
 * When a device is entering or leaving the network, or someone online on the network changes his/her associated playlist, the collaborative playlist is regenerated, shuffled and played
-* Playback (play, pause, skip song and play [What is love](https://open.spotify.com/track/2IHaGyfxNoFPLJnaEg4GTs)) is controlled through Slack commands, as well as list current playlist etc
+* Playback (play, pause, skip song and play [What is love](https://open.spotify.com/track/2IHaGyfxNoFPLJnaEg4GTs) + [Het som en Hotshot](https://open.spotify.com/track/2eTH6zBD3ZP4NG9IU9cltV)) is controlled through Slack commands, as well as list current playlist etc

 Technically, COS consists of two daemons: `slackbot` and `office-playlist-daemon`